 - -w = place this and subsequent surfaces in a new window.
-This option will do nothing if the -nw option is set or if this is the first surface - -c colour = desired colour for the mesh of a particular surface, specified as a red, green, and blue value triplet ranging from 0 to 255.
+This option will do nothing if the -nw option is set or if this is the first surface - -fg colour = desired colour for the screen information of a particular window, if this will be specified as a red, green, and blue value triplet ranging from 0 to 255.
 Some examples are:

 $255 \ 0 \ 0$ red

 $0\ 255\ 0$ green

-$0\ 0\ 255$ blue
+$0 \ 0 \ 255$ blue

-$255\ 255\ 0$ yellow
+$255 \ 255 \ 0$ yellow

-$255\ 0\ 255$ magenta
+$255 \ 0 \ 255$ magenta

 $0\ 255\ 255$ cyan

 255 255 255 white

-- -as xmin xmax ymin ymax = set the absolute location in pixels of the surface window most recently defined.
+- -bg colour = desired colour for the background of a particular window, specified as a red, green, and blue value triplet.
+See the -fg option for examples. - -c colour = desired colour for the mesh of a particular surface, specified as a red, green, and blue value triplet.
+See the -fg option for examples. - -as xmin xmax ymin ymax = set the absolute location in pixels of the surface window most recently defined.
 We assume an origin in the lower left corner of the screen and the typical full screen of an SGI workstation with a 19-inch monitor has 1280 by 1024 pixels.
 This option is useful for setting consistent layout of windows, especially when there are multiple surfaces, each in its own window. - -al xmin xmax ymin ymax = set the absolute location in pixels of the surface window most recently defined's colormap legend window.
-There will be one of these windows per surface only if a valid data file is associated with it. - -lh = Set the most recently defined surface's colormap legend window to have a horizontal instead of vertical layout. - -lm landmark_filename = read from the file landmark_filename a set of coronary arteries, or any other landmark information stored as a series of points, with a radius associated with each.
-See section 6.5 below for details. - -11 leadlinks-filename = file in leadlinks format containing a list of the node locations that correspond to a subset of the leads, e.g., the lead locations on the torso surface that correspond to the standard ECG leads.
+There will be one of these windows per surface only if a valid data file is associated with it. - -slw 0 = do not show the legend window for this surface. - -lh = Set the most recently defined surface's colormap legend window to have a horizontal instead of vertical layout. - -lm landmark_filename = read from the file landmark_filename a set of coronary arteries, or any other landmark information stored as a series of points, with a radius associated with each.
+See section 6.5 below for details.

+-11 leadlinks-filename = file in leadlinks format containing a list of the node locations that correspond to a subset of the leads, e.g., the lead locations on the torso surface that correspond to the standard ECG leads.
 The point of identifying such leads is to display them with their own markings, either as spheres or with the lead number (typically not the same as the node number).
 For more information, see the menu options in Section 8.2.3 that determine the form of the display markings and Section 6.4 for more information on leadlinks files.